nxmad3/portfolio_symfony/README.md

         symfony server:start

-## to access at the admin tape /admin and connect with login root and password root
+## to access at the admin tape /admin and connect with email root@root.fr and password root